scholarslab/praxis/_posts/blog/2015-11-18-cloud-data-present.md

 category: blog
 ---

+<div class="chart"></div>

 You can see the process of cleaning up the CSV and converting it to the nodes and edges in the attached Jupyter notebook, but that is stored in a JSON file and loaded into this page.
-Unfortunately, the graph shows up at the bottom (scroll down), but if you hover over nodes you can see it working.
+Hover over nodes you can see what each one corresponds to.

-The next steps would be to figure out how to make the graph show up on this page, rather than below, and to add nodes for all the other parts of the observation.
+The next steps would be to chart the rest of the features in the cloud data and then start altering the appearance to explore the data better.

 Download notebook: [2015-11-17-force-directed-visualization.ipynb](/images/code/2015-11-17-force-directed-visualization.ipynb),

 View notebook: [http://nbviewer.ipython.org/github/scholarslab/praxis/blob/gh-pages/images/code/2015-11-17-force-directed-visualization.ipynb](http://nbviewer.ipython.org/github/scholarslab/praxis/blob/gh-pages/images/code/2015-11-17-force-directed-visualization.ipynb)

-## SCROLL DOWN

 <style>